and how Downtown Garage can help in Spotsylvania, Fredericksburg, Stafford County, and the Surrounding Areas

 Trucks are designed to withstand long travels, carry heavy loads, and drive on rough roads.
 However, they need care, maintenance, and regular service, just like other automobiles.

 Regular maintenance is especially crucial if you use your truck for business operations, which means it is always on the road.
-Thus, you need to adopt the right maintenance routine to increase the lifespan of your truck.
+Thus, you need to adopt the right maintenance routine to extend your truck’s lifespan.
 Here are five time-tested truck maintenance tips for you.

 1. Change Oil Regularly

-You should change your truck’s oil every six months or after every 7,500 miles.
-Dirt and debris always accumulate in oil and eventually lead to engine corrosion.
+You should change your truck’s oil every 6 months or after every 7,500 miles.
+Dirt and debris accumulate in oil and eventually cause engine corrosion.
 The dust affects the engine’s efficiency and, in turn, reduces its lifespan.

 When you change the oil regularly, your engine will run efficiently on clean oil.
 You should also change the oil filters as recommended by the truck manufacturer.